kognifai/Galore/SDK-documentation/GaloreWCFSample.md

 # GaloreWCF Sample

-Properties
+In this section, we wi
+The WCF Sample project contains the following code samples.
+This section provides a  short description on each components and how to use

 AssemblyInfo.cs

-// General Information about an assembly is controlled through the following
+### Description

-// set of attributes.
-Change these attribute values to modify the information
+In AssemblyInfo, a set of attributes control the general information about an assembly, you can modify the attribute values to change the assembly information.
-// associated with an assembly.

 // Setting ComVisible to false makes the types in this assembly not visible
 // to COM components.
 If you need to access a type in this assembly from